Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 10 Hip flexor stretches and exercises for healthy hips

-Here are the four basic stretches for healthy hips:
+Here are the four basic stretches to loosen the hips:

 Squat

-Action: lie on your side, bend your feet, open the upper foot like a clamshell, hold it for 2 to 3 seconds, then slowly close it.
+Action: Lie on your side, bend your feet, and open the upper foot like a clamshell.
+Hold this position for 2 to 3 seconds, then slowly close it.
 Don’t twist your body.
-Do it 10 to 15 times per time, 2 to 3 times daily.
+Do it 10 to 15 times per day.

 Effect: This enhances the strength of the abductor’s muscles and increases hip stability.